Gursimar04/Multi-Label-Image-Classification-Animal-Dataset-/README.md

 ### About The Notebook

-This was the final task for the deep laearning bootcamp organised by DPhi.
+This notebook acted as my submission for the final task of DPhi's the deep learning bootcamp organised .
 The bootcamp consisted of 100+ hours of coursework, live sessions from industry experts, quizzes, and projects/datathons on real-world image data.

 This notebook was marked as one of the best submissions for the assignment/datathon.